rachelcarmena/rachelcarmena.github.io/_posts/2019-01-09-supporters-detractors-game.md

 * Ability to argue.
 * Being informed about different subjects and news.
 * Being open-minded, because she didn't always argue in line with her opinions.
-She found it very difficult at the beginning and she asked for arguments against or in support of different subjects in family Whatsapp group ;) However, she learnt very quickly and it made her mature.
+She found it very difficult at the beginning and she asked for arguments against or in support of different subjects in family WhatsApp group ;) However, she learnt very quickly and it made her mature.

 On the other hand, I gave [a talk about being open-minded](/2018/07/05/be-open-minded-my-friend.html) a few months ago, because we tend to have strong views about subjects like TDD, pull requests, pair programming or branching, among others.